CynthiaKoopman/Forecasting-Solar-Energy/README.md

 point, Station Pressure, month number and day number were found to work best to predict solar radiation.
 Further the tuning, evaluation and testing of the model are extensively discussed.
-An analysis of power spectral density of the predicted values shows that there exist diculties in predicting in low frequencies.
+An analysis of power spectral density of the predicted values shows that there exist difficulties in predicting in low frequencies.
 The LSTM model shows overall promising results and can be used for various data sizes.